microsoft/vscode-makefile-tools/docs/makefile-settings.md

-# Configure Makefile Tools settings

-Makefile Tools supports a variety of settings that can be set at the user, or workspace, level via VSCode's `settings.json` file.
-This topic covers the available options and how they are used.

-## Makefile settings

-There is no variable substitution available for the Makefile Tools settings and we plan to implement such support in a future release.

-### Command substitution
+# Command substitution

-Makefile Tools can expand VS Code commands.
-For example, you can expand the path to the launch target by using the syntax `${command:makefile.launchTargetPath}`
+Makefile Tools can expand VS Code commands when invoked in `launch.json` and `tasks.json` with this syntax: `${command:makefile.launchTargetPath}`.

-Be careful with long-running commands because it isn't specified when, or how many times, Makefile Tools will execute a command for a given expansion.

 Supported commands for substitution: